bugcrowd/templates/submissions/description/server_security_misconfiguration/misconfigured_security_headers/insecure_content_security_policy/template.md

 The configured `Content Security Policy` (CSP) was insecure.

-CSP is a mechanism designed to add an additional layer of protection against injection attacks such as Cross-Site Scripting (XSS) and clickjacking.
-CSP achieves this by specifying the limitations on which resources may be loaded and from where.
+A CSP is a mechanism designed to add an additional layer of protection against injection attacks such as Cross-Site Scripting (XSS) and clickjacking.
+The CSP achieves this by specifying the limitations on which resources may be loaded and from where.

 A CSP can inherit weakness if configured by attributes that reduce the security benefits of having a CSP.
 The in-scope application's CSP was found to be insecure due to the usage of the following explicitly unsafe source expressions: